 agreement and it is approved by the Court, your obligation to pay that debt back is NOT discharged in your bankruptcy case.
 Meaning you will be responsible to pay that debt back to the lender.

-“Retain and Pay” is an internal policy that most car lenders have.
+“Retain and Pay” is an internal policy that many car lenders have.
 It means they agree to uphold their end of the bargain as long as you stay current on your car payments.
-Most lenders would rather you keep your car and continue to make the payments.
-A “Retain and Pay” can usually be done if the reaffirmation agreement is not approved.
-It can also be done if you do not want to do the reaffirmation agreement.
+Many lenders would rather you keep your car, and that you continue to make the payments.
+Subject to the auto lender agreeing, a “Retain and Pay” can usually be done if the reaffirmation agreement is not approved by the Court.
+However, there are some lenders that do not allow a “Retain and Pay”, which means the lender may end up repossessing your vehicle even if you are current on your post-petition payments.

 Leasing A Car In Bankruptcy